Reasons to End Your Friendship

 Not a single reply.

-- You're going to come out stronger: It's going to hurt.
+- You're going to come out stronger.
+It's going to hurt.
 There will be FOMO.
 There will be the inevitable Facebook stalking.
 But just stay strong and remember that you left this group for a reason.
 (I actually had to tell mutual friends to stop telling me things because I didn't want to know anymore.)
 You'll move on to find more meaningful friendships: those that push you forward.
 All you'll be all the better because of it.